Create solutions for society and the natural environment

 Water Engineers work across all aspects of the water cycle in natural and engineered systems.
 This includes ensuring the availability, management of clean water, flood management and stormwater systems, and coastal engineering.
 Geotechnical Engineering covers the design of anything that sits on, interacts with or goes through the ground.
 Transport Engineers aim to make transportation systems efficient, reliable, affordable and sustainable.
 They do this through areas such as network planning and modelling, safety, public transport analysis and environmental modelling.

 This area of engineering has a heavy bearing on society, the natural environment and daily life.
 You’ll work to ensure reliable, safe and effective resources for humans whilst protecting the planet.
-Learn from our broad range of leading engineers and scientists solving problems and providing societal guidance in the areas of Hydrology and the impacts of climate change, water supply options and wastewater management.
+Learn from our broad range of leading engineers and scientists solving problems and providing societal guidance in the areas of: hydrology and the impacts of climate change; water supply options; wastewater and coastal management; geotechnical design; landslide and earthquake resilience; and network behaviour and optimisation.

 Our academics are world leading experts in the areas of earthquake design, dam engineering, geothermal energy, rock mechanics, mine design and petroleum engineering to name a few.
 In this study area you’ll learn across a variety of areas including human factors in design, the impact of electric and autonomous vehicles, housing markets, environmental modelling and even epidemiology.